Dr Kimberly Campanello

 - Society of Authors

 I am passionate about teaching Creative Writing and working with undergraduate students and postgraduate researchers to realise their creative aims.
-I lead the new English Literature with Creative Writing BA and will contribute to the teaching of undergraduate and postgraduate literature and Creative Writing across the School.
+I lead the new English Literature with Creative Writing BA and contribute to the teaching of undergraduate and postgraduate literature and Creative Writing across the School.

 I would be delighted to hear from prospective PhD students focusing on Creative Writing (in any genre), poetry, Irish poetry, ekphrasis and using archival material in Creative Writing.